mainej/schema-voyager/README.md

 Now the fun part!

-More adventerous technical users might enjoy exploring Schema Voyager's DataScript DB directly in a Clojure REPL.
+More adventurous technical users might enjoy exploring Schema Voyager's DataScript DB directly in a Clojure REPL.
 (See the `comment` section of [`dev/ingest/projects/mbrainz.clj`](dev/ingest/projects/mbrainz.clj) for a sample.)
 But most users will want something easier.
 So, after ingesting, Schema Voyager can generate a web app from which to explore the schema.